Turning 50 in the

 It’s similar to the freedom I felt the first time I pumped the swing in my backyard with my own legs to go as high as I dare.
 There was no one there pushing me.
 There was no one there to catch me.
 The possibilities were endless.
 The wind caught my braids as they lifted off my shoulders and shot straight back, the play set threatened to flip as I studied the top of trees on an entirely different level.
 Soon, the swinging turned into acrobatics and eventually led to

-eating it in the dirtnot so graceful dismounts.
+eating it in the dirta not so graceful dismount.

 Still, once you kiss the sky…you never settle for less.

-On my more enlightened days, it feels as though time is my new highly evolved best friend who loves shopping for boots and is giddy about a recently discovered (yet strangely familiar) perspective.
+On my more enlightened days, it feels as though time is my new highly evolved best friend who loves shopping for boots and is giddy about a recently discovered (yet strangely familiar) frame of reference.